 The CHSRA has taken on the enormous task of attempting to connect northern California to southern California via a high-speed light rail system.
 The project has been divided up in sections given the funding and construction sources and timelines.
-Each section is moving through these processes at a different pace.
-CHSRA created a new interactive map which highlights the high speed rail corridor, connectivity projects and station communities.
-Click here to view map.
+Click here to see CHSA’s February, 2017 construction update.

 - San Jose to Merced: CHSRA has initiated the environmental review process for this project section.
 Click here to view CHSRA’s Fact Sheet: San Jose to Merced Project Section Overview.